On the Feasibility of Deduplicating Compiler Bugs with Bisection: Discussion

 Rather than minimizing the entire set of bug-triggering test programs upfront, we recommend first applying bisection-based deduplication directly on the original test programs.
 Once preliminary deduplication results are obtained, practitioners can select a smaller subset of test programs for inclusion in bug reports---only this subset requires minimization.
 The number of selected programs can be adjusted according to the development team's available resources.
 After the reported bugs are fixed, remaining duplicate test programs can be efficiently filtered by executing them on the patched compiler version.
 This workflow can be iteratively applied until all bugs are addressed.
 Crucially, the deduplication algorithm remains central to this process.
 Without it, randomly selecting test programs for reporting may result in redundant submissions of the same bug---wasting valuable developer time on diagnosing duplicate reports.
 An effective deduplication system ensures that the selected bugs for reporting are as diverse as possible, thereby maximizing developer productivity and minimizing duplicated effort.

-\myTightParagraph{Contributions} This study successfully demonstrates the feasibility and effectiveness of using bisection for compiler bug deduplication.
-The study findings underscore that the utilization of bisection to locate failure-inducing commits provides a valuable criterion for deduplication, albeit one that requires supplementary techniques for more accurate identification.
-While the techniques employed in this work---using bisection to identify failure-inducing commits and mining specific bug-triggering optimizations---are not novel in themselves, our key contribution lies in being the \emph{first to combine these two simple and generalizable techniques to tackle the problem of compiler bug deduplication}, representing a novel application of these techniques.
-While prior work has proposed sophisticated and often complex algorithms for this task, our study reveals that this long-standing practical challenge can be addressed effectively using a highly lightweight and straightforward approach, thus emphasizing the importance of re-evaluating simple techniques before resorting to more elaborate solutions.
-We believe this \emph{simplicity is a strength}, and our results demonstrate that such an approach can serve as a strong and practical baseline for future work in compiler bug deduplication.
+\myTightParagraph{Originality \& Contributions} This study successfully demonstrates the feasibility and effectiveness of using bisection for compiler bug deduplication.
+Our findings show that leveraging bisection to identify failure-inducing commits provides a useful signal for bug deduplication, albeit one that requires supplementary techniques for more accurate identification.
+Admittedly, the underlying technique itself is not new.
+For example, Theodoridis \etal~\cite{theodoridis2022finding,theodoridis2024refined} used a bisection-based approach to identify bug-inducing commits that lead to compiler performance degradations, and Yang \etal~\cite{yang2025using} revisited automated compiler fault isolation and showed that bisection can effectively serve as a lightweight alternative to more sophisticated techniques.
+Nevertheless, the originality of our work lies in being the \emph{first systematic study to investigate bisection as a signal for compiler bug deduplication and to directly compare it empirically with prior deduplication techniques}.
+This constitutes a novel application of the technique.
+While prior work has proposed sophisticated and often complex algorithms for this task, our study shows that this long-standing practical challenge can be addressed effectively with a lightweight and straightforward approach.
+In this sense, our study \emph{ highlights the value of re-evaluating simple techniques before resorting to more elaborate solutions }.
+We believe this \emph{simplicity is a strength}, and our findings suggest that such an approach can serve as a strong and practical baseline for future work on compiler bug deduplication.